gheja/js13k2026/gamejam_entry_readme.md

 The **Peek** option will show you the finished puzzle but will limit the stars you can get for solving that puzzle to **1 star**.

-All puzzles are shuffled randomly but always have the same *minimal steps needed to solve* - if you solve in this many steps, you get **3 stars**.
+All puzzles are shuffled randomly but always have the same *minimal steps needed to solve* that results in **3 stars**.

-## Leaderboard
+## Weekly Leaderboard

-The game has a weekly Leaderboard, it resets on every Sunday at 13:00 CET.
+The Weekly Leaderboard is reset every week on Sunday at 13:00 CET.

 ## Wavedash